top of page

 Preparation of the Electoral Rolls

 In January 1949, the Constituent Assembly formally took up the preparation of electoral rolls.
-By this point, registration had been underway under the direction of the Constituent Assembly Secretariat, but the issue now received explicit constitutional attention.
-The question was no longer simply administrative, the compilation of the roll no longer simply bureaucratic.
-To prepare the rolls was to determine who counted as a citizen, and therefore who belonged within the new political order.
+By this point, registration had already been underway for ten months under the direction of the Constituent Assembly Secretariat, but the issue now received explicit constitutional attention.

 January 26th, 1950